 You can never go wrong with animal print and these socks are no different.

-With a brown or black shoe this vertical striped sock works with both.
+With a brown or black shoe this horizontal striped sock works with both.
 The contrasting colors make them really current and very cool.

 With a mule or a clog, socks are a BIG no-no.